What's the Problem?

 Do I Have a Sabra Hummus Lawsuit?

-The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Sabra Hummus Lawsuits.
+The Food Poisoning Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Sabra Hummus Lawsuits.
 We are handling individual litigation nationwide and currently accepting new salmonella infection cases in all 50 states.

 If you or a loved one had symptoms of a food poisoning illness after eating recalled hummus, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.